ALL ABOUT DOGS and CATS Resource Center for Canine & Feline Lovers

 humans.

-Before becoming a dog owner, it's important to consider your lifestyle.
+Before becoming a dog parent, it's important to consider your lifestyle.
 Are

 You should be prepared to spend several hours per day in just BEING with